Saturday, September 21, 2024

 Sept 20-21 Arriving at Svalbard – ocean transect completed

-One last day in the sea ice and some took to the water in zodiacs.
+On our last day in the sea ice some took to the 'water' in zodiacs.
 It was way too cold for me (I have a slight cold from spending too many hours standing out on deck) but Lindsay and others went on a last zodiac ride amongst the sea ice.

 They tried to wash the ice and snow off the zodiacs but it refroze within minutes

-After a day navigating the marginal ice zone – that region between the pack ice and the open sea, we navigated to and made land on the other side of the Arctic ocean, Svalbard our destination, a wonderful icy archipelago in the Artic circle north of Norway.
-We were the first cruise ship to transect the Arctic Ocean - Alaska to Svalbard.
-Quite an exciting achievement.
+After a day pushing through the marginal ice zone – that region between the pack ice and the open sea, we navigated to and made land on the other side of the Arctic Ocean, Svalbard our destination, a wonderful icy archipelago in the Artic Circle north of Norway.
+We were the first cruise ship to have transected the Arctic Ocean - Alaska to Svalbard.
+Quite an exciting experience.

 A pretty dawn after our first dark night

-We woke to a see a huge glacier outside our window yesterday.
-Mighty!
+In the morning we woke to a see a huge glacier outside our window.
+It was mighty!
 We had arrived in Wahlenbergfjord, a deep fjord on Nordaustlandet, Svalbard’s northeastern island, the third biggest icecap in the world.
-They piled us into zodiacs to drive through icy chunks to the glacier front in the morning - from horizontal ice to vertical ice, glaciers and their carved offspring!
+We all piled into zodiacs to drive through icy chunks to the glacier front - from horizontal ice to vertical ice, glaciers and their carved offspring!
 Our driver was a little nervous so we didn't get anywhere close to the glacier front but we saw lots of floating ice.

 A large chunk calved off the glacier seen in the background